| CAMELot sample session

 file in the Editor and there was no configuration file available for

-This button compiles the
+this program.
+Compile This button compiles the

 current program in the Editor.
 This compilation checks for CARPET